 Catastrophic injuries require extensive medical care and rehabilitation, and the victim is rarely able to work.
 The expenses associated with an injury can be overwhelming.
 Without an income, these expenses are impossible to pay.

 Attorney Renée J. Nordstrand-Black understands that the financial needs of a seriously injured person may be ongoing.
 That is why we focus on seeking compensation to cover the long-term expenses associated with an accident.
 We work with medical experts and accident reconstructionists to build our cases.
 Whatever is necessary to maximize the amount of compensation we can get for a client, we will do.

-The attorneys at NordstrandBlack PC have over 75 years of combined experience.
+The Santa Barbara serious injury attorneys at NordstrandBlack PC have over 75 years of combined experience.
 We know the law.
 We know how insurance companies work and we vigorously advocate for our clients.
 If you or a loved one has suffered a serious injury such as a traumatic amputation due to someone else's negligence, then you deserve compensation.
 Call us at (866) 298-2041 for a free consultation.